openfheorg/openfhe-network-examples/README.md

 and the client targets to establish a secure channel for communication.

+Remember to generate certificates for these demos:

+> `sh ../scripts/authentication/create_nodes_cert.sh threshnet_aborts`

+And to run the various components (manually) in different windows in the `build` directory.

 Running the Server:

 > `bin/thresh_server -n KS -i localhost -p 12345 -l <certificate-location>`